ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 }
 ```

 Developers already know that types inside the `Downloader` class have to do with that class, so repeating that information is superfluous.
-This is an example of our final guideline:
+This brings us to our final guideline:

 ### Strongly Typed Names Should be Shorter